gefleury/datascientest_anomalous_sounds/README.md

 - 3 different *sections* (0, 1, and 2).
 Each section corresponds to a parameter (*e.g.* the rotation velocity for the *bearing*) that has been varied to obtain various recordings within this section.
 The parameter values are given by the *attributes*, *i.e.* by the suffixes of the file names.
 - a *source domain* and a *target domain*.
 They correspond to two separated subgroups of *attributes* in each section.

 The architecture of the dataset is shown below.
+Data are not uploaded on this repo but for clarity sake, the data folder structure is shown in the folder `data/data/`.
 <figure>
     <img src="/images/dev_dataset.png" alt="Structure of the development dataset" style="height: 350px;"/>
     <figcaption>Structure of the <i>development dataset</i>.
 Figure adapted from the <a target="_blank" href="https://dcase.community/challenge2022/task-low-complexity-acoustic-scene-classification">challenge webpage</a>.</figcaption>